 When I was seven years old my mother had dinner with the Queen.
 When I saw her in her evening gown I was quite sure she was the most beautiful woman in the world.
 She wore a yellow taffeta ball gown that showed off her shoulders and diamond necklace.
 On her feet she wore glass slippers with diamonds in them just like Cinderella.
 Over top was a deep purple velvet evening coat.
 My father wore the full dress uniform of a Canadian Mountie.
 That memory of my young, beautiful and glamorous mother with her handsome prince has always dazzled me, especially after I found out she was so frightened that night she could barely eat.

 19 Jul Angela Parson’s story of AdaAda Stoute (nee Moore) was born August 14, 1935 on the tiny island of Barbados in the West Indies.
 She was raised with her 2 brothers (O’Neil and Cameron) and 2 sisters (Ina and Etheline) in the county of St. John’s.
 Her mother died from cancer when she was around 11 years old, I think.
 Her name was Winnifred.
 Her father lived to a very old age.
 Despite being the youngest in her family, she left Barbados when she was about 18 years old for England, determined to work and bring her brothers and sisters to live with her.
 She left her first born daughter, Julie, with my father’s mother.
 In those days, this was common practice.
 There were no paternity tests; the child was given the once over by the family and if the child resembled the father, that was that.
 First she sent for my father, Randall Stoute, and they were married in London.
 Then, one by one, she brought her brothers and sisters and daughter to England.
 Her second daughter, Angela (me), was born in England, June 19, 1963.
 Her youngest daughter, Susan, was born August 10, 1966 in Toronto.

+How do I know my mother’s life?
+From memory?
+Perhaps from anecdotes she relayed during our long walks to and from the grocery store.
+Still other parts feel sewn into me, as if she deposited them into my imagination for safe keeping.
 My mother, Hilda Margaret Hardie (née Salter) was born May 24, 1914, in Manchester, England.
 She was the first born of Maggie and Alfred Salter.
 Maggie was a housewife and Alfred a leather artisan who specialized in violin cases.
 She grew up in a row house on Milton Street, in the area of Manchester captured by the long running soap opera, Coronation Street.